benelser/LearningToCode/Functions/readme.md

 ```

 # Params and Args Succunitly
 To make sense of those two definitions think of it this way: *We write our functions to accept params.
-When using those functions we pass them args."*
+When using those functions we pass them args.*

 # YouTube Recording
 [Part 2 - Functions]()